 Raw soul and heart thumping and disco all day long.
 Last year’s headliners including Sandy Rivera, Mousse T, Grant Nelson, Purple Disco Machine and The Reflex.

 Sundays – Surprise Sunday

 Sunday will see a revolving selection of exclusive and surprise parties.
 This year includes SIN Sundays, Boat Club, House in Paradise, Ibiza Spray and Candypants.

-Stockholm – Swedish House Mafia: We’re telling you about this six months out from the event, and you think we’re crazy, right?
-Not.
-Crazy.
-(Well, that crazy.)
+Stockholm – Swedish House Mafia: We’re telling you about way early.
+Why?
 Before they broke up in 2013, Swedish House Mafia sold out concerts/festivals within minutes everywhere they played.